-Split Oak Forest Mitigation Park: North / Lake and South Loops Professional Review and Guide
+Split Oak Forest Mitigation Park: North / Lake and South Loops Professional Guide

 "This 1,700-acre forest is adjacent to two very picturesque lakes—Lakes Hart and Mary Jane—and also to a very popular county park, Moss Park.
 The forest is named for a giant 200-year-old oak tree that was split more than fifty years ago but continues to grow today.
 The forest is owned jointly by Orange and Osceola Counties.
 You have two main options for hiking here: the North and South Loop trails.